CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  The learned weights have been added to the repo [here](/build).

-###  2: Training MLP for Character Recognition
+### Training MLP for Character Recognition

 We train an MLP to predict characters from images in this task.
 Given 52 images of characters ground truth labels, we train the network as follows:

  Epochs: 5000

  Learning Rate: 0.1

- N = 52               Number of examples per batch
+ N = 52               //Number of examples per batch

- D = 10201            Feature Dimension (101 x 101)
+ D = 10201            //Feature Dimension (101 x 101)

- H = 10               Hidden Layer Nodes
+ H = 10               //Hidden Layer Nodes

- C = 52               Number of classes
+ C = 52               //Number of classes

  ![](img/CharRecStats.PNG)